-12 Bent Glass Coffee Tables for that Perfect Accent Idea
+Bent Glass Coffee Tables

-Above is a very nice model that has a shelf that is also mirror.
+Above is a very nice model that has a shelf that has a mirror top finish.
 Reflections are always nice allowing for light to go throughout the room and give it a more air and open appearance.

-I accidentally spilled a drink as it can be misleading as to where the edge of the table is.
+I accidentally spilled a drink as it can mislead where the edge of the table is.
 I thought for sure I was fine, but apparently I was not seeing it correctly and it slid off the side.

 This small foot print in smoky glass is wonderful.
-It’s hard to find furnishings this size so we wanted to share it.
+It’s hard to find furnishings this size, so we wanted to share it.
 The way it stacks offers lots of great places to put things away and not necessarily on the top.

-This is fun design that really showcases the edges.
+This is a fun design that really showcases the edges.
 It is a great curve that is subtle, but contains a fresh modern quality to it.

 How very interesting that this contemporary coffee table uses a round chrome ball as a leg.
 I like how it breaks up the room more introducing a new element and color to the center of the space.
 This is a large format piece so make sure there is ample space for a piece this size.